 This process could last for a year, a few years, or a decade and beyond.
 Hence the name development hell, because it truly feels like an eternity of damnation.

-Beyond the desire to have projects that are attached to intellectual property, packaging is all the rage in Hollywood development — if there are no names attached there is no escape from development hell.
+Beyond the desire to have projects that are attached to intellectual property, packaging is all the rage in Hollywood development.
+If there are no names attached, there is no escape from development hell.

-This process is necessary for a number of reasons:
+This process is necessary for several reasons: